getchip/CHIP-Docs/source/includes/_advanced-headless.md

   * Don't know the IP or network name of CHIP
   * You're old-school and like it

-Connect a USB to UART cable to the Ground (GND), Transmit (TX), and Recieve (RX) pins on CHIP

-We'll find those on header U14, pin outs 1,3 and 5.
-See the following diagram, which assumes CHIP's USB ports are pointed up...

-![Pinout diagram for CHIP](images/chip_pinouts.jpg)

-#### About the Cable
+#### Setting Up the Serial Connection
-If you need a connector, search your favorite shop for 'USB to UART cable' - any will do.
+You can just connect to CHIP with a USB cable from your computer to the micro-USB on CHIP.
+Your computer should see CHIP as a serial device as well as provide power for it.
+You can then use the serial connection to remote into it with the directions below.

+##### Using a USB-to-UART
+Alternatively you can use a USB-to-UART cable (any will do).
 Here's the [one we bought](http://www.amazon.com/Armorview-PL2303HX-RS232-Module-Converter/dp/B008AGDTA4).
 Most of them will have a USB A plug for your computer on one end and four wires (red, green, black, and white) with female header pins on the other.

 You may find other USB-UART cables that have more wires.
 There will be some labels that will help you connect to the correct pins (GND, TX, RX) on terminal U14.
 Just be sure to check your datasheets to make sure you're using the correct pins.

-#### Install the driver
-For this tutorial, we are using a PL2303 USB to Serial cable.
-If you are using this one too, you'll probably need to [install the PL2303 driver](http://www.prolific.com.tw/US/ShowProduct.aspx?pcid=41&showlevel=0041-0041) for your computer.

-#### Connect the Cable
+We'll find those on header U14, pin outs 1,3 and 5.
+See the following diagram, which assumes CHIP's USB ports are pointed up...

+![Pinout diagram for CHIP](images/chip_pinouts.jpg)

-You only need to worry about three of the wires:
+You only need to worry about three of the wires.
+Connect a USB-to-UART cable to the Ground (GND), Transmit (TX), and Recieve (RX) pins on CHIP:

   * Black = Ground (GND)
   * White = Transmit (TX)